 There will be good employment opportunities as the need for physicists grows and as the current generation of senior physicists retires.

-The Obama administration has two superb physicists at Cabinet meetings: Science Advisor John Holdren and Energy Secretary Steve Chu.
+The Obama administration has had two superb physicists at Cabinet meetings: Science Advisor John Holdren and Energy Secretary Steve Chu (now back at Stanford).

 On Being a Scientist: Third Edition